Combined Bachelor/Master Option for UF Undergraduates

-Current University of Florida students can apply to the Combined MAIB option and, if accepted, they can begin MAIB coursework while still an undergraduate.
-With the approval of their undergraduate department, students can apply up to 12 credits of graduate coursework to both their undergraduate and graduate degrees, saving time and tuition money.
-In addition to the 12 credits counting towards both degrees, students may take an additional 9 credit hours to count only to their M.A. while still an undergraduate.
-The MAIB program is then pursued full-time after the Bachelor's degree is earned.
+Current University of Florida students admitted to the Combined option can begin graduate coursework while still an undergraduate, with the approval of their undergraduate department.
+Students can apply up to 12 credits of graduate coursework to both their undergraduate and graduate degrees, saving time and tuition money.
+Students may take an additional 9 credit hours to count only to their M.A. while still an undergraduate.

 View our MAIB Combined Degree Program introduction video for more information.

-If you receive Florida Bright Futures, Florida Prepaid or most other undergraduate scholarships, these scholarships will cover a portion of your graduate tuition while you are still an undergraduate.
-The scholarship will pay the graduate tuition at the undergraduate rate, and you must compensate for the difference between the undergraduate and graduate rates.
+Most undergraduate scholarships and Florida Prepaid will cover a portion of your graduate tuition while you are still an undergraduate.
+Students must compensate for the difference between the undergraduate and graduate tuition.

-- $2,017 savings for 12 undergraduate credits (based on Fall 2010 tuition fees) that he or she did not need to take because they were substituted with grad business courses
+- $2508 savings for 12 undergraduate credits (based on Fall 2013 tuition) not taken because they were substituted with grad business courses

-Depending on how many credits you earn during your senior year, you could potentially earn your Master's degree in the semester following your Bachelor's graduation.
+As a combined student, you could potentially earn your Master's degree in the semester after earning your Bachelor's.
 If students complete the maximum of 21 credits while they are undergraduate students, they would only need to complete 9 additional credits to earn their M.A. degree!
-That could be done in one semester.

 Combined Specific Requirements

-- Students must have completed 90 credit hours, including AP, IB and dual enrollment, before beginning the program.
+- Completed 90 credit hours, including AP, IB and dual enrollment, before beginning the program.